johnnymatthews/learning-aion/2-send-aion/README.md

 document.querySelector('#submit_button').disabled = true;
 ```

-When making a tranasction call to a blockchain application there are three steps to take:
+When making a transaction call to a blockchain application there are three steps to take:

 1. Create a transaction object.
 2. Make the call to the blockchain by sending the transaction object.
 3. Get the response from the blockchain.

 The transaction contains vital information that the blockchain network needs to understand our request.
-The transaction object will look different for different types of requests, but for our tranasction call we just need to supply:
+The transaction object will look different for different types of requests, but for our transaction call we just need to supply:

 - The account we're using to send the `AION`.
 - The _to_ address.